Analysis | The weird threats Lindsey Graham and Trump’s lawyer are making about calling impeachment witnesses

 Senators do take an oath to “do impartial justice according to the Constitution and laws.”
 But how they interpret that for themselves in such cases is largely an open and untested legal question.

 What’s more, the argument that Democrats are somehow biased could just as easily apply to Republicans.
 While many Democrats have already said they will vote to convict, many Republicans have also prejudged the trial for themselves.
-According to The Post’s whip count, 40 Democrats have indicated support for conviction, and 37 Republicans have indicated opposition.
+According to The Washington Post’s whip count, 40 Democrats have indicated support for conviction, and 37 Republicans have indicated opposition.

 This also came up at Trump’s last impeachment trial, when then-Senate Majority Leader Mitch McConnell (R-Ky.) flat-out admitted that he wouldn’t be impartial.